yoosofan/prezentprogramo/docs/presentations.rst

 Relative positioning
 --------------------

-Bildumilo! gives you the ability to position slides relative to each other.
+Prezentprogramo! gives you the ability to position slides relative to each other.
 You do this by starting the coordinates with "r".
 This will position the slide 500 pixels to the right and a thousand pixels above the previous slide::